smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     constructor (lifecycleManager)

     /**
-     * Starts up a SubManagerBase, and resolves the returned Promise when SubManagerBase is done setting up or failed setup.
+     * Starts up a SubManagerBase, and resolves the returned Promise when SubManagerBase is done setting up or failed setup
-     * @return {Promise} Resolves true when in READY or LIMITED state, or false when in ERROR state.
+     * @return {Promise} Resolves true when in READY or LIMITED state, or false when in ERROR state */ async start ()
-     */
-    async start ()

     /**
-     * Called when manager is being torn down.
+     * Called when manager is being torn down
      */
     dispose ()

     /**
-     * Returns the current state.
+     * Returns the current state
      * @return {Number}
      */
     getState ()